lachesis/scallion/README.md

 Multipattern Hashing
 --------------------
 Scallion supports finding one or more of multiple patterns through a primitive regex syntax.
 Only character classes (ex. [abcd]) are supported.
 The "." character represents any character.
 Onion addresses are always 16 characters long, so a suffix can be found by prepending the correct number of dots.
 Finally, the pipe syntax (ex. "prefix|pattern") can be used.
 Adding more patterns (within reason) will NOT produce a significant decrease in speed because the internal implementation has a constant time lookup.
+Using multiple patterns may produce an ~8% decline in total hash speed, but many regexps will produce a single pattern on the GPU.

 Some use cases with examples:
 - Generate a prefix followed by a number for better readability: